cubicoder/cubicoder.github.io/tutorials/1-12-2/2018-06-20-first-item.md

 ```
 This subscribes to the `ModelRegistryEvent` and tells the Forge model loader to look for the item model in a certain directory.
 Note that the `value = Side.CLIENT` parameter in the `@EventBusSubscriber` annotation ensures that this only happens on the client side.
 This is because only the client side needs to know about model information.
 The Forge official documentation has a great resource about [the difference between client and server in modding](https://mcforge.readthedocs.io/en/latest/concepts/sides/).

 In our case, the model directory will be `assets/tutorialmod/models/item`.
 This folder goes in the `src/main/resources` folder.
 Also, in the same place, create the `assets/tutorialmod/textures/items` folder.
-This is where all our item textures will be stored.
+This is where all our item textures will be stored. **Note the spelling of these directories: `models/item` with no `s` after `item`, and `textures/items` with an `s`.**

 Models in Minecraft are done using JSON files.
 Create an untitled text file in `assets/tutorialmod/models/item` and name it `first_item.json`.
 ```JSON